dizzybeaver/SIMA/context/DEBUG-MODE-Context.md

 - Check for regressions

 **[OK] DO: Output complete file artifacts (SIMAv4)**
-- Fetch current file first
+- Fetch current file first (with cache-busting!)
 - Include ALL existing code
 - Mark changes with # FIXED:
 - Filename in header